roman-milk/roman-milk.github.io/bareback-sex-with-grandmother.md

+===

- ****** Bareback Sex with Grandmother ****** bygeronimo_appleby© The shock of hearing his gran uttering those words with such a casual demeanour hit Nate like a physical blow.
+The shock of hearing his gran uttering those words with such a casual demeanour hit Nate like a physical blow.
 He felt his face warm, heat rising as, simultaneously, his stomach flipped.

  "And we must have been going at it ... we must have been ... fucking ... for another couple of minutes, perhaps five?"